Thursday, 31 October 2024

 Danny Pearson interjected.

-Danny O’BRIEN: You probably did.
-Twelfth-century agrarian policies of the Assyrians probably would be something that you would have spoken about.
-This legislation is just more of a con from this government – taking away from you one day, giving it back to you and expecting you to be grateful.
-There were some extremely good comments in the legislation at the time.
-In fact not the legislation – I digress, Minister.
+Danny O’BRIEN: You probably did; 12th-century agrarian policies of the Assyrians probably would be something that you would have spoken about.
+This legislation is just more of a con from this government, taking away from you one day and then giving it back to you and expecting you to be grateful.
+There were some extremely good comments at the time.
 There was a matter of public importance as well that the then Treasurer, still the Treasurer, got up and spoke on.
 There are a few things that are quite apposite to revisit on a day like today, because in 2017 the then Treasurer said:

 This government will not stand idly by, watching the benefits of a rising property market return to increasingly fewer hands.